Choosing the right mattress for a couple which suits both partners is not easy, but incredibly important.

 Motion isolation is a crucial factor to consider when choosing a mattress for couples.
 It's the feature that ensures that when one person moves or gets out of bed, the other person doesn't feel it.
 This is particularly important for light sleepers who can be easily disturbed by their partner's movements.

-Memory foam mattresses are often hailed as the best for motion isolation.
+Memory foam mattresses are one the best mattress types for motion isolation.
 They absorb the impact of movement, ensuring that it doesn't transfer across the mattress.
 This means that even if your partner is a restless sleeper, you can still enjoy a peaceful night's sleep.

 Hybrid mattresses, which combine springs with foam or latex, can also be effective.
 The key is to look for pocketed coils, which move independently of each other, rather than a traditional innerspring unit.
 This allows the mattress to absorb movement more effectively, preventing it from reverberating across the bed.